ironclad logo

 Tracking and storing contracts

-Katie Morgan, the Texas Rangers Director of Business Analytics, explained that their previous contract storing and tracking method “just wasn’t feasible.”
-They needed to expedite and keep track of every contract while still being able to “tie everything back together.”
+Katie Morgan, the Texas Rangers director of business analytics, explained that their previous method “just wasn’t feasible.”
+They needed to expedite contract processing while maintaining the ability to “tie everything back together.”
 She emphasized that “we were at a deficit if we didn’t find a company like Ironclad.”
-When the pandemic hit in 2020, the Rangers were able to use Ironclad’s CLM platform to review and seamlessly update hundreds of contracts with new data, something they would not have been able to do previously.
+When the pandemic hit in 2020, the Rangers used Ironclad’s CLM platform to review and update hundreds of contracts with new data seamlessly—something impossible with their old scattered document system.

 Finding contracts

-• Descriptive metadata—keywords, file name, designated author, etc.
+• Descriptive metadata—keywords, file name, and designated author

 • Structural metadata—how a document is stored within an organization